xsongx/TwitterRank/README.md

 #Introduction

-This program is a realization of the [TwitterRank Algorithm](http://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=1503&context=sis_research).This algorithm aims to find the most influential user on different topics in Twitter and other similar social network service.First it use [LDA](http://machinelearning.wustl.edu/mlpapers/paper_files/BleiNJ03.pdf) to find some topics,then this algorithm will calculate the rank of users in this topic based on his influence on his followers and his interest about this topic.
+This program is a realization of [TwitterRank Algorithm](http://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=1503&context=sis_research).This algorithm aims to find the most influential user on different topics in Twitter and other similar social network service.First it use [LDA](http://machinelearning.wustl.edu/mlpapers/paper_files/BleiNJ03.pdf) to find some topics,then this algorithm will calculate the rank of users in this topic based on his influence on his followers and his interest about this topic.

 #How to get Data